 04 of 07

 In British food, the main meal of the week and the same at Hogwarts is a Sunday roast.
 What better way to celebrate Sunday and a day from school with a full Sunday roast of roast beef and Yorkshire puddings, crisp roast potatoes, and it would seem Harry and his friends even like Brussels sprouts.Continue to 5 of 7 below.

 05 of 07

 Whether the pupils at Hogwarts get to go home or stay at school for Christmas, there's one thing they will all share: a traditional British Christmas lunch of roast turkey, Brussels sprouts, bread sauce and roast potatoes followed of course, by a flaming Christmas pudding.

 07 of 07

 It's not all yummy cakes and pies at Hogwarts.
-Occasionally the menu contains foods that Harry and friends are not quite so keen on.
-Tripe which is the lining of a cows stomach.
+Occasionally the menu contains foods that Harry and friends are not quite so keen on, such as Tripe, which is the lining of a cows stomach.
 Some people love it?

-Sir Nicholas de Mimsy-Porpington may have thought offering maggoty Haggis to guests at his party, but it really is better eaten without the maggots.
+Sir Nicholas de Mimsy-Porpington may have thought offering maggoty haggis to guests at his party was proper, but it really is better eaten without the maggots.